AirMail - Concrete Batch Plant Permits

 Immediate actions and help documents:

-⚠️ ACTION: Tell your elected officials to request a public hearing by May 30, 2023
+⚠️ ACTION: Contact your representatives to request a public meeting by May 8, 2024

 The TCEQ must organize a public meeting at the request of local State legislators.